- Author: Tjalling Jager (email: tjalling_at_debtox.info)

 - byom_doseresp_surv.m: an example script for fitting a log-logistic curve to survival data (using the binomial distribution).
 This example shows a more advanced feature: constructing a confidence interval around the dose-response curve.

-- byom_doseresp_propazo.m: an more tricked-out example script that demonstrates how to calculate and plot ECx for a range of x-values, and how to use weight factors.
+- byom_doseresp_propazo.m: an more tricked-out example script that demonstrates how to calculate and plot ECx for a range of x-values, and to include the ECx estimates with their CI in the information boxes of the plot.

 - simplefun.m: the actual model; based on the closed form of the cumulative log-logistic distribution.